 Alien characters are non-human entities.
 Their species may have started out as a human or some variant therein, but has since wandered into different territory.
 Aliens may also be creatures that neither had their beginnings amongst human specimens nor on earth proper, and are truly extraterrestrial or extraplanar in origin.
 Aliens may be 'stock' examples of their kind ('normals'), or possess a power path all their own.

 Once a character origin has been determined, simply refer to that portion of the Edition 13 rules to continue / complete the character generation process.
 Unless, of course, you've decided to create an unpowered, 'normal' adventurer.
 In that case, simply read on, for the rules necessary to create a normal character in Edition 13 of the 4C System follow below.

-While Edition 13 is designed to cover all kinds of strange adventures in stranger locations, usually conducted by yet stranger characters, there's still room for completely normal people in the game.
+While Edition 13 is designed to cover all kinds of strange adventures in stranger locations, usually conducted by yet stranger characters, there's still room for ostensibly normal people in the game.
 Normal characters are those who lack special powers of any variety.
 They do not fire heat beams from their eyes, control the weather, or destroy whole buildings with a mere thought.

 But don't underestimate them!
 Normals in the Edition 13 game are adventurers who can quite readily keep up with their powered brethren.
 While their teammates may have the ability to set anything they look at on fire, a normal has a staggering array of skills and resources with which to level the playing field.
 While a normal cannot fly, he or she can still run rings around their powered counterparts in a scrap.

 Background and Style